 Spa and pool chemicals

-You may use a range of chemicals to keep your spa and pool water clean.
-Have a look at our tips for their safe use.
+You can use a range of chemicals to keep your spa and pool water clean.
+We've got some tips for using them safely.

 For more advice call The Poisons Centre on 0800 764 766 (0800 POISON).